notabn/Path_Planning/README.md

 ["sensor_fusion"] A 2d vector of cars and then that car's [car's unique ID, car's x position in map coordinates, car's y position in map coordinates, car's x velocity in m/s, car's y velocity in m/s, car's s position in frenet coordinates, car's d position in frenet coordinates.

+#### Path planner

+The path planner algorthmus consists out of the followig steps:

+Objects for the ego and other vehicles .Localization infos  and a kinematic model of the vehicle are stucture in the 'Vehicle' class.
+Vehicle objects are instanciated from sensor information.

+Tracjectories of the sensed objects are generated in the generate_prediction....

+Ego possible actions are modeled as a state machine

+The actions are evaluated with the cost function like ...
+Determine best trajectory

+Generate path along the best trajectory